NikAshanin/Solution-Architect-Road-Map/README.md

     - To manage non-functional requirements
     - To ensure that defined solution is according security standards and guidelines
 - Business Anatytic/Product owner
-  - Product understanding
   - Market knowledge
     - To do risk-management related to law knowledge (GDPR, etc) from FR&NFR point of view
     - To know competitors
   - Product knowledge
     - To formulate product and solution roadmap
     - To know product metrics
     - To know product strategy
   - User's knowledge
     - To know end users
     - To know users' problems
   - Backlog management
     - To provide technical assessment of upcoming business requirements
     - To create technical items
     - To prioritize backlog
 - Developer
   - To create POC
   - To make code review or implementation